What is HAF?

 Winter

-Please choose two days of delivery, 10am to 3pm, between this two-week period:
+Please choose two days of delivery, 10am to 3pm, from these three dates:

 Due to the number of grant applications we receive, if you cannot meet all of the HAF standards or deliver all of the dates please do not submit an application.